caoimhemoriarty/sandyspalace/_posts/2024-10-10-to-do-list-for-this-webbed-site.md

+---
+title: To Do List for this Webbed Site
+date: 2024-10-10
+excerpt: sample text
+---

 <div>
   <p>
     At time of writing, this site has a basic home page, navbar, Blog Archive, and About page all typed up.